hburn7/osu-wiki/wiki/Tournaments/Official_support/en.md

 Tournaments requesting official-support **must** adhere to the following:

-- All forum threads associated with the tournament, including preliminary events, must contain this snippit at the very end of the forum post:
+- All forum threads associated with the tournament must contain this snippit at the very end of the forum post:

 ```
 [centre]